- Employer Education Opportunities

 Our Partnership for Nursing Degree Programs

 A student will need to apply and be admitted to the School for Professional Studies in accordance with SPS guidelines.
 To apply, complete the free Application for Admission.
-Select the Mercy Application when providing log-in information to access the application.
+Students should select their employer from the dropdown list on the application when providing log-in information to access the application.

-Students will then take up to 53 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
-After SPS pre-nursing core courses are completed, the student will need to apply to the School of Nursing as a RN to BSN program major.
-After being accepted, the student will transfer to the School of Nursing to complete the remaining nursing major courses and elective courses to obtain their BSN degree.
+Students will then take up to 54 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
+After SPS pre-nursing core courses are completed, the student will then be transferred to the School of Nursing as a RN to BSN program major.
+After being transferred, the student will complete the remaining nursing major courses and elective courses to obtain their BSN degree through the School of Nursing.

 Curriculum Overview for RN to BSN Program